brightertiger/notes/notes/general/gen-05-clustering.md

 ## Hierarchical Agglomerative Clustering

 -   At each step, merge the two most similar groups
--   Keep giong unit there is a single group left
+-   Keep going until there is a single group left
 -   Similarity between groups
     -   Single Link: Distance between the two closest members of each group
     -   Complete Link: Distance between the two farthest members of each group
-    -   Average Link: Average Diatnace between all pairs
+    -   Average Link: Average Distance between all pairs

 ## K-Means Clustering